1307 PR.02 Managing Subrecipient Activity Associated with Sponsored Programs

 - invoice number or reference;

-- period of performance covered by the fully-executed agreement;
+- period of performance covered by the fully-executed agreement (billing period);

 - expenditures by major category (e.g., salaries, benefits, supplies, equipment, F&A, etc.);

-- current period costs or clinical services rendered in a specified period, including cost sharing (in sufficient detail to enable comparison to project budget), and cumulative project costs or clinical services rendered, including cost sharing, as compared to the project budget;
+- current period costs or clinical services rendered in a specified period, including cost sharing (in sufficient detail to enable comparison to project budget), and cumulative project costs or clinical services rendered, including cost sharing, as compared to the project budget (required);

 - subrecipient contact person with respect to the invoice, if indicated; and

-- certification on each invoice as to the truth and accuracy of the invoice.
+- a certification statement on each invoice as to the truth and accuracy of the invoice (required on all invoices, whether federal or non-federal).

 The DBO’s electronic approval in the Workday business process indicates that the DBO review has taken place.